 Then, patients can transition to outpatient care.
 This is an important stepping stone to completely independent living, and it can be a part of aftercare.
 In this way, patients enjoy both forms of treatment for comprehensive recovery.

-As you consider inpatient vs outpatient treatment, one fact remains the same: you need to get addiction treatment.
+As you consider inpatient vs. outpatient treatment, one fact remains the same: you need to get addiction treatment.
 An untreated addiction will only get worse.
-Additionally, addiction is can be a killer.
+Additionally, addiction can be a killer.
 Fortunately, at Memphis Recovery Centers, we can treat a variety of types of addiction, including: